-The heat produced by the boiler will be used to operate 2 drying floors to dry sand and aggregate products for use in the construction industry.
-This activity occurs outside the building.
-The drying floors are suspended, underlain with ducting that carries warm air from the boiler.
+The heat produced by the boiler is used to operate a drying floor to dry grain, animal bedding and agricultural products, and specifically not sand or aggregate products.
+This activity occurs inside the building.
+The drying floor is suspended, underlain with ducting that carries warm air from the boiler.
 Warm air is dispersed through perforations in the floor.
+The boiler will also heat the barn, farmhouses at Prospect Farm and Parkside, workshop and office buildings.